openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-camera.md

         console.error('Failed to get the cameras. ${err.message}');
         return;
     }
-    console.log('Callback returned with an array of supported outputCapability: ' + cameras.length);
+    console.log('Callback returned with an array of supported outputCapability');
 })
 ```